 "When the zombie outbreak first hit, the first to go, for obvious reasons... were the fatties."

 When the zombie apocalypse happened, the slow moving overweight people were the first to go.
 You gotta keep in shape.
-Some zombies are slow, but a lot of them are fast, and of course, there's their aformentioned penchant for being sneaky.
+Some zombies are slow, but a lot of them are fast, and of course, there's their aforementioned penchant for being sneaky.

 As Columbus makes his way through the ruins of civilization, attempting to head back to Columbus, Ohio in the hopes that his parents might still be alive, we learn about his life.
-The tragicomic way in which he was first introduced to the Zombie Apocalypse.
+Starting with the tragicomic way in which he was first introduced to the Zombie Apocalypse.
 I can't remember the last time I've seen a movie with humor so utterly grim.
 Not even SHAUN OF THE DEAD was this grim, or this funny.

 In time, Columbus

-meets up with Tallahassee (Woody Harrelson: NATURAL BORN KILLERS, TRANSSIBERIAN).
+meets up with Tallahassee (Woody Harrison: NATURAL BORN KILLERS, TRANSSIBERIAN).
 Tallahassee is going to Florida for the same reason Columbus is going to Ohio, family might still be alive.
 It's a long shot.
 Aw hell, it's probably farting in the wind, but Tallahassee has got nothing better to do.

 Well actually he has.
 The Zombie apocalypse has overall been pretty good to Tallahassee as his idea of fun is creatively killing zombies in the most brutal way possible.
 Tallahassee's "kicks" dovetails nicely with Columbus' 32 Rules of Survival.